+Gesundheit!
 Sneezing (and reverse sneezing) is a normal bodily function in dogs, usually a response to an environmental irritant in their nasal passage like pollens or dust.
-Brachycephalic (short-nosed) dogs tend to be more susceptible to reverse sneezing episodes due to their shorter, compressed nasal passages.
+Brachycephalic dogs (short-nosed dogs like Pugs and bulldogs) tend to be more susceptible to reverse sneezing episodes due to their shorter, compressed nasal passages.

-While most dogs will experience a (reverse) sneezing episode at some point, any discharge, mucus or blood accompanying the sneeze, difficulty breathing or an increase in frequency and duration are all signs a more serious issue that needs immediate veterinary attention.
+While most dogs will experience a (reverse) sneezing episode at some point, any discharge, mucus or blood accompanying the sneeze, difficulty breathing or an increase in frequency and duration are all signs of a more serious issue requiring immediate veterinary attention.